 It was quite a scene: three men trying to subdue a woman, while another man and a woman watched.
 In the end the three of us, plus the doctor, carried the woman bodily onto the ward.

-We took her directly to a padded cell, which we referred to as either ‘the security room’ or ‘the quiet room.’
+We took her directly to a padded cell, which we referred to as ‘the quiet room.’
 This cell was a square of about ten feet by ten feet, and it had a thick carpet on the floor that extended halfway up the walls.
 It had no furniture except one bare mattress.
 On the wall that faced the street, there was a Plexiglas window overlaid with thick, crisscrossed wire.
 The heavy wooden door also had a little, unbreakable window.
 In the ceiling there was an unexposed light, a hidden television camera, and an intercom system.

 During my orientation, Marge had explained to me that in some institutions isolation was used as a punishment.
 “But we’re not going to do that here,” she said.
 “We’re only going to use this room when patients are violent or out of control.”

 Then she showed me a small TV in the office next door.